mikeal/ZDAG/SPEC.md

 and you have a reliable token already in place.
 Compressing the hashes is useless but we already have a token that differentiates identity multihashes from the rest so you could apply additional string compression quite selectively.

+## VALUES_HEADER_COMPRESSION

+Every map key, string and byte value in the structure is deterministically sorted and put in the value header.

+The sorting rules are simple: first sort by length, then by byte comparison.

+Sorting by length first allows us to compress the table header using DELTA compression.
+A length header is:

+* A VARINT for the size of the complete value header.
+* A series of length DELTAs for each value followed by the value.

+Normally it would be costly to create a compression table for every value knowing almost nothing about that data.
+But since any format that stores string and byte values will need at least a length, if not a type hint and a terminator, we're able to reduce the penalty of the header by using DELTA compression on the lengths.

+Later on, you'll see how we can often drop another byte for the typeing by using typed collections.
+Similarly we save a typing byte on map keys by only allowing one map key type (existing IPLD_DATA_MODEL constraint).
+When you add it all up, we can almost always build this table for free compared to other formats that would inline these values rather than creating the compression table.

+So developers can safely assume that ZDAG will give them a compression gain even when working with arbitrary JSON data.
+In practice, a lot of this data contains duplicate map keys and other common patterns where we show bigger gains.
+Unless you craft data with the specific intention of overwhelming the compression table and opting out of other compression patterns in the format, ZDAG can be a drop-in replacement for JSON, CBOR, and other formats that don't require external schemas.

+***Side Quest***

+There is an opportunity here for further compression when this is string data.

+I ran an experiment with an early version of ZDAG against 8 hours of filecoin chain data.
+The format shaved 8% off of the data.
+I then ran an experiment compressing the VALUES_HEADER with DEFLATE and this showed only a 3% gain since almost none of the value data in the chain is well suited for compression.
+This indicates that, if further compression is to be applied to the VALUES_HEADER it should be done as a variant codec and **only** the VALUES_HEADER should be compressed.

+As a final experiment I used DEFLATE on the STRUCTURE section as well and saw less than 1% compression gain.
+This is good, it indicates that the format itself is already very compressed.

+Since the VALUES_HEADER is already determinstically sorted with low numbers for separators due to the DELTA compression, there is probably a string compression algorithm that is specific to this header that is yet-to-be-discovered.

 # CONSTANTS